 - and much more

 The current edition of PHP is PHP 7.4.
+PHP8 is coming in the late fall of 2020.

 WordPress is not a PHP framework but a CMS (content management system) that uses PHP code.
 PHP frameworks can also be used to build things other than CMSs and websites.